 Sales should be in currency format, but there is no dollar sign.
 That’s because all three measures in our Measure Selected calculated field have to share the same format and, by default, the format is set to automatic.
 We could change the format to currency, but then a dollar sign would be shown for the Quantity and Discount measures.
 This same problem happens when the Discount measure is selected because it is the only measure of these three that should display a percent sign.

-Prefix and suffix calculated fields
+Format numbers with prefix and suffix calculated fields

 My solution involves setting up two additional calculated fields that are based on the parameter; one for the measure selected prefix, and one for the measure selected suffix.
 For these three measures, my prefix calculated field would look like this: